lialittis/Computer-Science/DesignPattern/Creational_Design_Patterns.md

 # Abstract Factory

 It lets you produce **families of related objects without specifying their concrete classes**.

 ## Motivation

-You have a family of related products to produce.
+You have families of related products to produce.

 The client doesn't want to be aware of the factory's class.